 The Directors consider that the carrying amount of trade and other receivables approximates to their fair value.

 Company

-For further details of the amounts owed by subsidiary undertakings see Note 32.
+For further details of the amounts owed by Group undertakings see Note 30.
 There are no provisions against these receivables.
-The amounts are repayable on demand.
-Having not requested payment the balance is current and no element is overdue.
+No element of the balance is overdue.

 18. Cash and cash equivalents and money market deposits